TokenScript-Framework/papers/intros/token-negotiation.md

 # Introduction to Token Negotiation

+Token Negotiation is the mechanism in TokenScript to match tokens with websites.

 If you think of a marketplace service such as Gumtree or OLX on the “standard” Web, the user enters the website and finds himself in the landing page.
 He clicks “login” and inputs his credentials and password.
 The website checks this against a database and returns a profile that includes his personal data, his payment details and his sales listings.
 In this model, websites are directories for content as well as “banks” and gatekeepers for all user data.

 On the **tokenized Web**, when the user enters the website, he immediately sees all his information and sales listings.
 He doesn’t need to insert his credentials.
 This happens through Token Negotiation, a process where a website discovers what tokens it can use from which the user has.